-Practical factors like our resources and responsibilities always play a critical role in what we decide to do and some of our greatest life lessons come from those times when we choose not to follow our intuition (for example, the growth we can experience after dating someone we felt unsure about from the start).
-However, if we can learn to hear (even if we don’t always listen to) our intuition, we can use this valuable self-generated tool to help us decide when and how we respond to it and, ultimately, learn to trust ourselves more deeply.
+Practical factors like our resources and responsibilities always play a critical role in what we decide to do.
+Some of our greatest life lessons come from times when we choose not to follow our intuition.
+For example, the growth we can experience after dating someone we felt unsure about from the start.
+However, f we can learn to hear (even if we don’t always listen to) our intuition, we can use this valuable self-generated tool to help us decide when and how we respond to it.
+Ultimately, we learn to trust ourselves more deeply.

 Thanks for reading.
 If you have any comments or questions please comment below, or contact me here.